waelhammoudeh/getdiff/README.md

 FILE is user specified configuration file, must be in a directory with read and write permissions.
 Program will terminate if specified file is not accessible or empty - may have no setting at all; it can NOT have zero length bytes.
-See 'Configuration file' section.
+See 'Configuration File' section.

 ACTION for --new:
 By default each time program downloads new files, it appends the newly downloaded file names to file 'newerFiles.txt' in its working directory.
-To stop this behaviour use one of 'None' or 'Off' for action.
+To stop this behaviour use this option (No argument is required on the command line).

 ```
 #### Setting --begin NUM argument: